EdgarDegas/Slyderin/README.md

-**A `Slyder` has a built-in padding of 20px on each side of the slider by default, to increase the touch area.** This causes the slider to be indented.
+**A `Slyder` has a built-in padding of 20px on each side by default, to increase the touch area.** This causes the slider to be indented.
 For example, if you want a slider to fit in some view with a 20px padding on each side:

 ```swift
 slider.fillSuperview(padding: 20)
 ```

-You will find that the paddings become 40px due to the extra built-in 20px paddings.
-The built-in 20px padding is there for the touch area, the recommendation is to keep it and reduce the outer padding to 0px:
+Then you will find the paddings have become 40px, due to the extra built-in 20px paddings.
+The built-in 20px padding is there for the touch area.
+The recommendation is to keep it and reduce your outer padding to 0px:

 ```swift
 slider.fillSuperview(padding: 0)